-Often the split point is adjustable and needs to be near the low middle compass of the pedalboard (B, c, c#, d, or d#) to permit the feet to play at opposite ends above and below the split point (photo) with the divide favoring a wider compass for the right foot which carries the melodic line; the split point should default at note 12 (low B).
+Sometimes the split point is adjustable, but it needs to be near the low middle compass of the pedalboard with the divide favoring a wider compass for the right foot so it can better carry its own melodic line (when the split point is non-adjustable it generally defaults at tenor C).

-A button is often located to be used as a "set button" for the Pedal Separation; the organist simply holds down the pedal key, presses the button, and a new split point is set; below the new split point would be all Pedal stops and couplers, and above it would be whatever stops are coupled from the manual(s).
+When this control is adjustable a "set button" for the Pedal Separation will be provided; the organist simply holds down the pedal key where the split point is desired, and, while holding down the key the button is pressed, and the new split point is set; Pedal stops would then play below that point, and above it would be whatever stops are coupled from the manuals.

-This allows 4 different tone colors or sounds to be played at once without thumbing down across manuals [See blog, Thumbing Down] -- one in the right hand, one in the left hand, one in the right foot, and one in the left foot.
+This allows 4 different tone colors to sound without thumbing down across manuals [See blog, Thumbing Down] -- one in the right hand, one in the left hand, one with the right foot, and one (the bass) with the left foot.

-The instruments at Gloucester Cathedral, Truro Cathedral, and Ripon Cathedral in England are all equipped with this coupler, and there are several examples from American organ building including the Wanamaker Grand Court organ in Philadelphia and the historic organ of the Scottish Rite Cathedral in Saint Louis [See menu bar, Photo Album I].
+The instruments at Gloucester Cathedral, Truro Cathedral, and Ripon Cathedral in England are all equipped with this control, and there are several examples from American organ building including, most notably, the monumental Wanamaker Grand Court organ in Philadelphia and in other instruments built for auditoria where organ transcriptions were very popular a century ago.

 When this control is provided to an organ but very seldom, if ever, used these days when transcriptions are performed, or if it should become unreliable over time, a guest organist may find that its tilting tablet has been rewired and relabeled to function as something else not original with the builder which may be more generally useful.

 This was done with the historic Kimball organ at the Saint Louis Scottish Rite Cathedral where the original Pedal Separation tilting tablet provided by the builder was rewired as a Master Swell Lock tilting tablet allowing all of its 128 swell shades to be operable from a single Swell shoe, simultaneously.